MDMA: Long-term

-Impairments in multiple aspects of cognition, including attention, learning, memory, visual processing, and sleep have been found in regular MDMA users.
+Impairments in multiple aspects of cognition, including attention, learning, memory, visual processing, and sleep, have been found in regular MDMA users.
 The magnitude of these impairments is correlated with lifetime MDMA usage and are partially reversible with abstinence.
 Several forms of memory are impaired by chronic ecstasy use; however, the effects for memory impairments in ecstasy users are generally small overall.
 MDMA use is also associated with increased impulsivity and depression.

 Serotonin depletion following MDMA use can cause depression in subsequent days.
 In some cases, depressive symptoms persist for longer periods.
 Some studies indicate repeated recreational use of ecstasy is associated with depression and anxiety, even after quitting the drug.
 Depression is one of the main reasons for cessation of use.

 At high doses, MDMA induces a neuroimmune response that, through several mechanisms, increases the permeability of the blood–brain barrier, thereby making the brain more susceptible to environmental toxins and pathogens.
 In addition, MDMA has immunosuppressive effects in the peripheral nervous system and pro-inflammatory effects in the central nervous system.

 MDMA may increase the risk of cardiac valvulopathy in heavy or long-term users due to activation of serotonin 5-HT2B receptors.
-MDMA also induces cardiac epigenetic changes in DNA methylation, particularly hypermethylation changes.
+MDMA induces cardiac epigenetic changes in DNA methylation, particularly hypermethylation changes.

-Harm assessment

-A 2007 UK study ranked MDMA 18th in harmfulness out of 20 recreational drugs.
-Rankings for each drug were based on the risk for acute physical harm, the propensity for physical and psychological dependency on the drug, and the negative familial and societal impacts of the drug.
-The authors did not evaluate or rate the negative impact of ecstasy on the cognitive health of ecstasy users (e.g. impaired memory and concentration).

 Reinforcement disorders

 Approximately 60% of MDMA users experience withdrawal symptoms when they stop taking MDMA.
 Some of these symptoms include fatigue, loss of appetite, depression, and trouble concentrating.
 Tolerance to some of the desired and adverse effects of MDMA is expected to occur with consistent MDMA use.
-A 2007 analysis estimated MDMA to have a psychological dependence and physical dependence potential roughly three-fourths to four-fifths that of cannabis.
+A 2007 delphic analysis of a panel of experts in pharmacology, psychiatry, law, policing and others estimated MDMA to have a psychological dependence and physical dependence potential roughly three-fourths to four-fifths that of cannabis.

 MDMA has been shown to induce ΔFosB in the nucleus accumbens.
 Because MDMA releases dopamine in the striatum, the mechanisms by which it induces ΔFosB in the nucleus accumbens are analogous to other dopaminergic psychostimulants.
 Therefore, chronic use of MDMA at high doses can result in altered brain structure and drug addiction that occur as a consequence of ΔFosB overexpression in the nucleus accumbens.
 MDMA is less addictive than other stimulants such as methamphetamine and cocaine.
 Compared with amphetamine, MDMA and its metabolite MDA are less reinforcing.

 One study found approximately 15% of chronic MDMA users met the DSM-IV diagnostic criteria for substance dependence.
 However, there is little evidence for a specific diagnosable MDMA dependence syndrome because MDMA is typically used relatively infrequently.

 There are currently no medications to treat MDMA addiction.